astronomer/astro-docs/cloud/stable/04_customize-airflow/06_airflow_api.md

 As of its momentous [2.0 release](https://www.astronomer.io/blog/introducing-airflow-2-0), the Apache Airflow project now supports an official and more robust Stable REST API.
 Among other things, Airflow's new REST API:

 * Makes for easy access by third-parties.
-* Is based on the [Swagger/OpenAPI Spec](https://swagger.io/specification/)
+* Is based on the [Swagger/OpenAPI Spec](https://swagger.io/specification/).
-* Implements CRUD (Create, Update, Delete) operations on *all* Airflow resources
+* Implements CRUD (Create, Update, Delete) operations on *all* Airflow resources.
-* Includes authorization capabilities
+* Includes authorization capabilities.

 > **Note:** Astronomer makes it easy to upgrade to Airflow 2.0.
 For guidelines, read [Upgrade to Airflow 2.0 on Astronomer](https://www.astronomer.io/docs/cloud/stable/customize-airflow/upgrade-to-airflow-2).